psoerensen/qgg/cran-comments.md

-## Resubmission
+## Submission
-This is a resubmission where I have fixed the following issues encountered on CRAN checks:
+This is a new submission where I have fixed the following issues encountered on CRAN checks:

 * Fixed issues related to using fortran modules when building in parallel.
 * Removed unused variables in fortran code.
 * Fixed issue with a type mismatch in fortran code (LTO).
 * The revised version passes check_for_cran() checks on all platforms.
 * There was a note about misspelling, but checked that spelling is correct.